 - Chana masala: Chana masala, a popular Indian dish made with chickpeas, is often served with naan.

-- Biryanis: Biryanis, a type of Indian rice dish, are often served with naan.
+- Biryanis: Biryanis, an Indian rice dish, is often served with naan.

 - Vegetable dishes: Vegetable dishes, such as Instant Pot Saag Paneer, aloo gobi, or baingan bharta, are often served with naan.